By Jade Emmons

 Messaging also allows different agents to pick up a discussion and track what’s already been said and what has happened.
 Customer information can be stored and summarized to the next agent, which stops a customer from having to repeat themselves.

-Answer bots for greater scale
+QuickSearch Bots for greater scale

 Custom bots to direct and resolve